Checkmate pattern: Réti's mate

 Réti's mate is a famous method of checkmating.
 The checkmate is named after Richard Réti, who delivered it in an 11-move game against Savielly Tartakower in 1910 in Vienna.
 It works by trapping the enemy king with four of its own pieces that are situated on flight squares and then attacking it with a bishop that is protected by a rook or queen.

 Rook mate (box mate)

 The rook mate is one of the four basic checkmates.
 It occurs when the side with the king and rook box in the bare king to the corner or edge of the board.
 The mate is delivered by the rook along the edge rank or file, and escape towards the centre of the board is blocked by the king.

 Smothered mate

 Smothered mate is a common method of checkmating.
 It occurs when a knight checkmates a king that is smothered (surrounded) by his friendly pieces and he has nowhere to move nor is there any way to capture the knight.
-It is also known as Philidor's Legacy after François-André Danican Philidor, though its documentation predates Philidor by several hundred years.
+One common checkmating pattern finishing with a smothered mate is known as Philidor's Legacy after François-André Danican Philidor, though its documentation predates Philidor by several hundred years.